 - 1/4 cup (57 g) unsalted butter, softened

 - 1/3 cup (45 g) all purpose flour

 - 1/2 teaspoon cinnamon

-3 Combine ingredients for topping with a fork to make crumbly mixture.
+5 Combine ingredients (butter, sugar, flour, cinnamon) for topping with a fork (or by hand) to make crumbly mixture.
 Sprinkle this over the batter.

-5 When the cake has cooled, run a knife around the edges and lift the cake out of the pan.
-Serve with whipped cream.
+7 When the cake has cooled, run a knife around the edges and lift the cake out of the pan.